Undergraduate Course: Music and Human Communication (MUSI10067)

 |Credit level (Normal year taken)||SCQF Level 10 (Year 3 Undergraduate)

 ||Availability||Available to all students

-By focusing on musical action and performance - studying music as something that people do - this course introduces students to aspects of the relationship between music and human communication.
-During the course, students consider such questions as: What are the materials of musical communication?
+By focusing on musical action and performance - studying music as something that people do - this course introduces you to aspects of the relationship between music and human communication.
+During the course, you will consider such questions as: What are the materials of musical communication?
 How can we examine the relationship between music and language?
-Does music have a social, communicative function?
+Does music have a particular social and communicative function?

 Ethnomusicology, music psychology and social interaction research have all contributed to the study of music and human communication.
 Reading material for the course includes contributions to the topic from these various disciplines, offering an introduction to the application of social science methods in music research.